Dummi26/musicdb/README.md

 ### build

-build `musicdb-server` and `musicdb-client` using cargo. for the client, you may need to change the path used in `include_bytes!(...)` to one that actually points to a valid font on your system.
+build `musicdb-server` and `musicdb-client` using cargo.

+Note: the client has a config file in ~/.config/musicdb-client/, which includes the path to a font.
+You need to set this manually or the client won't start.

 ## setup